sasurai-engineer/carbondale/README.md

 ## Overview
 Vault secures, stores and controls access to tokens, passwords, certificates, API keys, and other secrets.
-Carbondale is an abstraction layer to Vault that automates the provisioning of Vault.
+Carbondale is an abstraction layer to Vault that automates the provisioning of Vault using Consul.

-Vault requires that it be initialized and unsealed you are able to save key-value pairs.
-The initialization process involves generated a set number of unseal keys and a root key.
+Vault requires that it be initialized and unsealed before you are able to save key-value pairs.
+The initialization process generates a set number of unseal keys and a root key.
 The unseal process takes three of the unseal keys and feeds them back in to Vault.
 The keys are then scrubbed and removed from the filesystem.

 ## Prerequisites
 1. Linux distro w/kernel 4.1+